paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-094-privacy.md

 ### Statutory Notes

 #### References in Text
 This subchapter, referred to in text, was in the original “this subtitle”, meaning subtitle A (§§ 501–510) of title V of Pub.
 L. 106–102, Nov.
 12, 1999, 113 Stat.
-1436, which enacted this subchapter and amended [section 1681s of this title](./chapter-041-consumer-credit-protection.md#section-1681s).
+1436, which is classified principally to this subchapter.
 For complete classification of subtitle A to the Code, see Tables.

 #### Amendments
 2010—Subsec. (b).
 Pub.
 L. 111–203 substituted “Bureau of Consumer Financial Protection” for “Federal Trade Commission”.